 Iran's Ballistic Missile Threat.
-Iran has an extensive missile development program that has received key assistance from North Korea and more limited support from Russia and China before sanctions were imposed by the U.N.
+Iran has an extensive missile development program that has received key assistance from North Korea and more limited support from Russia and China until sanctions were imposed by the U.N.
 Security Council.
-The National Air and Space Intelligence Center noted in 2013 that:
+Although the U.S. intelligence community assesses that Iran does not have an ICBM capability (an intercontinental ballistic missile with a range of 5,500 kilometers or about 2,900 miles), Tehran could develop one in the future.
+Iran has launched several satellites with space launch vehicles that use similar technology, which could also be adapted to develop an ICBM capability.